 Have a think about what kind of drinks you will be serving.
 Are you planning on giving guests a glass of bubbly on arrival?
 Consider what type of wine will go best with your dishes and go from there.

-Whilst red wine tends to go better with red meats like beef; white wine goes well with dishes containing in poultry and fish.
+Whilst red wine tends to go better with red meats like beef; white wine goes well with dishes containing poultry and fish.
 Think about what food you are serving.

-Consider what types of drinks you will be serving after the main meal.
+Consider what types of drinks you will be served after the main meal.
 Are you planning on offering your guests liqueur coffees or cocktails?
 Choose what you want to serve and make a list of everything you will need.
 If you are planning on serving extremely strong alcoholic drinks, make sure your guests have a large enough meal to soak up the alcohol.
 The last thing you want is someone getting overly tipsy.

 Whilst you will want to have a nice range of alcoholic beverages in stock, make sure to also have some soft drinks available for guests who are driving.